+5.68 The Commission understands that the reason for the regulator's determinations or approvals under the pricing provisions (Part 3) of the Code being final are akin to those associated with the denial of review of the merits of an arbitrator's decisions.
+The regulator's role in Part 3 is that of the pricing arbitrator.
+This is clearly provided for in clause 41 of the Code.

-- 5.54 Section 27 of the Utilities Commission Act provides that persons affected by any decision or determination by the Commission may request that the Commission review that decision or determination.
-There are no limits on the grounds for such reviews.
-The Commission is required to publish its decision on such a review, and the reasons for the decision. - 5.55 With respect to Power and Water's suggestion of the establishment of a separate expert panel, the Commission is of the view that there is ample opportunity for the opinions of experts to be taken into account during the decision and initial review processes.
-The establishment of an expert panel is not warranted given the small size of the Territory market. - 5.56 As to the appropriate grounds for subsequent appeal to the courts against the Commission's decisions or determinations, access seekers generally prefer limits on the scope of review on the basis that speedier, even if more imperfect, decisions flow.
-On the other hand, access providers generally prefer to expand the scope of appeal of regulatory decision-making on the basis that more opportunities for review of regulatory decisions allow a greater number of errors to be filtered out, or the extent of error minimised, than would otherwise be the case. - 5.57 From the Commission's perspective, this matter relates to two separate sections of the Act, being sections 14 and 18. - 5.58 Section 14 of the Act only applies to determinations or approvals of the Commission made under Part 3 of the Code (i.e., access pricing). - 5.59 Currently, section 14(3) of the Act does not extend to questions of law.
+5.69 With respect to Power and Water's suggestion to establish a separate expert panel to deal with questions of fact associated with an appeal, the Commission expressed the view that there is ample opportunity for the opinions of experts to be taken into account during the decision and that the establishment of an expert panel may not be warranted given the small size of the Territory's electricity supply market.

+5.70 As to the appropriate grounds for subsequent appeal to the courts against the regulator's decisions or determinations, the Commission noted that access seekers generally prefer limits on the scope of appeal on the basis that speedier, even if more imperfect, decisions flow.
+On the other hand, access providers generally prefer to expand the scope of appeal of regulatory decision-making on the basis that more opportunities for review of regulatory decisions allow a greater number of errors to be filtered out, or the extent of error minimised, than would otherwise be the case.

+5.71 The Commission acknowledged that, currently, section 14(3) of the Act does not extend to questions of law.
 This is consistent with similar rights of appeal under other access regimes.
 For example, section 55 of the Victoria's Essential Services Commission Act 2001 provides that the only grounds of appeal are bias or where the determination is based wholly or partly on an error of fact in a material respect.
 This is not significantly different to the wording set out in section 14(3)(b) of the Act.

-5.60 However, this can also be contrasted to section 32 of the South Australian Essential Services Commission Act 2002, where:
+5.72 However, this can also be contrasted to section 32 of the South Australian Essential Services Commission Act 2002, where: